jonathanglasmeyer/bachelor/thesis/src/Main.md

 @rabiner date the first research on ASR back to the early 1950s, when Bell Labs built a system for single-speaker digit recognition.
 Since then the field has seen three major approaches, which
-@marquard calls the "acoustic-phonetic approach", the "statical pattern-recognition approach" and the "artificial intelligence approach".
+@marquard calls the *acoustic-phonetic approach*, the *statical pattern-recognition approach* and the *artificial intelligence approach*.

 The acoustic-phonetic approach aimed to identify phonetic features of speech such as vowels or consonants directly through their acoustic properties and from that build up words based on these constituent elements.